-With almost 100% of all electronic waste being recyclable, the sad fact is that we’re falling way short when it comes to tackling the growing e-waste mountain worldwide.
-The United Nations University estimates that an eye-watering 45 million tons of computers, televisions, mobile phones and other electronic goods are thrown away every single year.
-And this e-waste is ending up in landfill, when a large amount of it could and should be recycled.
+Even though most electronic waste is recyclable, the stark truth is that we are falling short of the mark when it comes to tackling the growing problem of e-waste.
+The United Nations University estimates that an eye-watering 45 million tonnes of computers, televisions, mobile phones and other electronic goods are thrown away every year.
+And this e-waste is ending up in landfills, when a large amount of it could and should be recycled.

-“Recycling is more than just a response to the environmental crisis and has assumed a symbolic role in beginning to change the nature of western societies and the culture of consumerism.
-Indeed many environmentalists assume that there will be an inevitable shift from our ‘throwaway’ society to a post-industrial ‘recycling’ society of the future.”
-Matthew Gandy, Recycling and the Politics of Urban Waste.
+“Recycling is more than just a response to the environmental crisis and has assumed a symbolic role in beginning to change the nature of western societies and the culture of consumerism” - Matthew Gandy, Recycling and the Politics of Urban Waste.

 A commitment to secure computer recycling will reduce e-waste and keep your data safe.

 Responsible computer recycling is vital for businesses that want to play their part in reducing potentially health and environmentally-harmful e-waste, and keep their data secure.
 So, if your company is one that is committed to the ethical recycling of its obsolete computers and technology products, make sure secure and environmentally friendly computer recycling that adheres to proper recycling regulations is part of your strategy

 It’s also important to be aware that companies are now legally obliged to safely dispose of sensitive information in accordance with current security laws and the Data Protection Act of 1998.
 Be sure only to use a computer recycling company that operates in accordance with, and preferably exceeds all government guidelines such as the WEEE Directive and the Data Protection Act.